 ENGAGING THE OUTDOOR ENTHUSIAST TO CMT AWARENESS THROUGH FUNDRAISING AND RESEARCH

-In 2014 I had a vision and drive – I wanted to provide individuals with CMT the opportunity to experience these activities that define Vermonters and our culture.
-The simple pleasures that we have come to enjoy may not be possible for those with CMT because many experience significant pain in their feet, legs, arms and hands; they may need to wear leg braces, may be confined to wheelchairs, have difficulty riding a bike due to loss of balance and sensation.
+In 2014 I had a vision and drive – I wanted to provide individuals with CMT the opportunity to experience activities that define Vermonters and our culture.
+The simple pleasures I enjoy so freely may not be possible for those with CMT due to the significant pain in their feet, legs, arms, and hands; they may wear leg braces, be confined to wheelchairs, have difficulty riding a bike due to loss of balance and sensation.
 Nevertheless, we have the power to change the inevitable by funding CMTA research for a cure.

 I realized that an amazing opportunity existed – connect the passion and energy that Vermonters possess for outdoor activity to a day of fundraising so individuals with CMT may one day, in the near future, enjoy these simple pleasures I once took for granted.
 The only way to accomplish this vision is through fundraising in support of research to stop the progression and prevent CMT in the future.
 As a result, Cycle 4 CMT was born in the summer of 2014.

 From 2014 to 2021, partnering with the Charcot-Marie-Tooth Association (CMTA), we successfully raised over $1,700,000!
 Donations will continue to be used to fund our goal and mission . . . support the development of new drugs to treat CMT, to improve the quality of life for those with CMT and ultimately, to find a cure!